dhananjay-jadhav/Learning-resources/PortFolio Project Functional Requirements/Task Management Platform.md

 ## 1. Product Vision

-A collaborative, secure, and extensible task management system for individuals and teams, supporting the full lifecycle of projects and tasks, advanced collaboration, data analytics, external tool integration, analytics, and secure extensibility for professional and educational uses.
+A collaborative, secure, and extensible task management system for individuals and teams, supporting the full lifecycle of projects and tasks, advanced collaboration, data analytics, external tool integration, and robust operational excellence.
+The goal is a scalable platform useful for solo professionals, agencies, and enterprises with real-time collaboration, workflow automation, advanced reporting, and compliance needs.

 ---